Projects per year

 Particulars

 Dr Heather Barry graduated from Queen’s University Belfast with a First Class Honours degree in Pharmacy in 2006, and a PhD in Pharmacy Practice in 2012.
-She subsequently held post-doctoral positions at the University of Exeter Medical School (2012-2014) and Queen's University Belfast (2014-2017).
-She was appointed to a Lectureship in Pharmacy Practice in August 2017.
+She subsequently held post-doctoral positions at the University of Exeter and Queen's University Belfast.
+She was appointed to a Lectureship in Pharmacy Practice in 2017 and promoted to Senior Lecturer in 2024.

 Research Interests

-Dr Barry has authored over 70 peer-reviewed publications in leading international journals and has made numerous conference presentations on her research.
-In 2018, she was a visiting scholar at McMaster University in Canada, working in the Department of Family Medicine with Professor Dee Mangin's team.
-She is a member of the Society for Academic Primary Care and British Geriatrics Society, an Associate Editor of BMC Health Services Research, and a reviewer for more than 30 international journals.
+Heather has authored over 100 peer-reviewed publications in leading international journals and has made numerous conference presentations on her research.
+She has held visiting scholar positions at McMaster University and the University of Waterloo in Canada.
+She is a member of the Society for Academic Primary Care and British Geriatrics Society, a member of the Editorial Board and Associate Editor of the International Journal of Pharmacy Practice, and a reviewer for more than 30 international journals.

 Teaching